zhqu1148980644/TMP/leetcode/410-Split-Array-Largest-Sum.md

 1. ##### binary search O(nlog(sum - max))

 - Use binary search to find the largest sum among these m subarrays.
-- To determine the shrinking direction, we count the number of subarrays denoted as `n` with lagest sum smaller than or equal to `mid` amongst these `n` subarrays. ie, Suppose `mid` is the answer, how many subarrays will be splited.
+- To determine the shrinking direction, we count the number of subarrays denoted as `n` with lagest sum smaller than or equal to `mid(largest sum)` amongst these `n` subarrays. ie, Suppose `mid(larget sum)` is the answer, how many subarrays will be splited.
     - If `n > m`, `mid` must be underestimated, thus we search in the upper range `[mid + 1, hi]`.
     - Else search in `[lo, mid]`